 The scents of vanilla bean body spray and cherry blossom lotion waft through the door before I even enter the room.
-I hear them laughing, talking about children, and discussing essential oils as I pass through the threshold.
-It’s my first meeting with the Moms Group, and the familiar anxiety rises in my chest.
+I hear them laughing, talking about children, and discussing essential oils as I pass through over threshold.
+It’s my first meeting with the mom group, and the familiar anxiety rises in my chest.
 I fear I won’t fit in.
 I wonder where I’ll sit and how I’ll embark on an adventure in awkward small talk.

 Name written in all caps on my tag, I scan for an open seat at one of the round tables with pretty handmade centerpieces.
 I swear I’d fit in better at the men’s chili cookoff.
 For years, I wondered why God created me female, when so many of my interests and comforts fell into the male realm: sports, camping, fishing, hiking, jogging shoes, ballcaps, and T-shirts.